How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Drowsiness/reduced alertness: Cyclobenzaprine may impair the ability to perform hazardous tasks such as operating machinery or driving a vehicle.
-Do not drive or engage in other activities requiring alertness if the medication affects you in this way.
+Do not drive or engage in other activities requiring alertness until you determine how the medication affects you.

 Length of treatment: The use of cyclobenzaprine for periods longer than 2 or 3 weeks is not recommended.

-Medical conditions: If you have a history of urinary retention, angle-closure glaucoma, or increased eye pressure, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Urinary problems: Cyclobenzaprine can make urination difficult.
+People who have difficulty starting urine flow may find that this becomes worse while taking this medication.
+If you have a history of urinary retention, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.